-1. On August 14, 1992, original Petitioner Halekua Development Corporation ("Halekua") filed with the Commission a Petition for Land Use District Boundary Amendment to reclassify approximately 504.865 acres of land located in Waikele and Hōʿaeʿae, in the district of 'Ewa on the Island of Oʿahu (the "Petition Area") from the State Land Use Agricultural District to the State Land Use Urban District (the "Petition for DBA").

-2. Halekua filed an Addendum to its Petition for DBA on November 10, 1992, clarifying Petitioner's interest in the Petition Area.

-3. The Commission held hearings on the Petition for DBA on December 3 and 4, 1992, and March 31, 1993, pursuant to a public notice published on October 22, 1992.
+- 1. On August 14, 1992, original Petitioner Halekua Development Corporation ("Halekua") filed with the Commission a Petition for Land Use District Boundary Amendment to reclassify approximately 504.865 acres of land located in Waikele and Hoʻaeʻae, in the district of 'Ewa on the Island of Oʻahu (the "Petition Area") from the SLUState Land Use Agricultural District to the SLUState Land Use Urban District (the "Petition for DBA").
+[1996 Order, FOF 1, at 2] - 2.
+Halekua filed an Addendum to its Petition for DBA on November 10, 1992, clarifying Petitioner's interest in the Petition Area.
+[1996 Order, FOF 2, at 2] - 3.
+The Commission held hearings on the Petition for DBA on December 3 and 4, 1992, and March 31, 1993, pursuant to a public notice published on October 22, 1992.
 By Findings of Fact, Conclusions of Law, and Decision and Order dated December 9, 1993, the Commission granted Halekua's Petition for DBA ("1993 Order").

-4. On August 1, 1995, Halekua filed a Motion to Change Ownership Interest in the Petition Area to convey two parcels of approximately 60 acres and 63 acres zoned I-1 (Limited Industrial) and a parcel of approximately 9 acres zoned A-1 (Low-Density Apartment) to HRT, Ltd. (now HRT Realty, LLC), which the Commission granted by Order Granting Motion to Change Ownership Interest in the Petition Area filed on September 19, 1995.
+[1996 Order, FOF 4, at 3] - 4.
+On August 1, 1995, Halekua filed a Motion to Change Ownership Interest in the Petition Area to convey two parcels of approximately 60 acres and 63 acres zoned I-1 (Limited Industrial) and a parcel of approximately 9 acres zoned A-1 (Low-Density Apartment) to HRT, Ltd. (now HRT Realty, LLC), which the Commission granted by Order Granting Motion to Change Ownership Interest in the Petition Area filed on September 19, 1995. - 5.
+On September 6, 1995, in response to Halekua's oral request to correct the metes and bounds description of the Petition Area, the Commission issued its Order Granting Motion to

-5. On September 6, 1995, in response to Halekua's oral request to correct the metes and bounds description of the Petition Area, the Commission issued its Order Granting Motion to Correct Metes and Bounds Description of the Petition Area.
+Correct Metes and Bounds Description of the Petition Area.
 The Petition Area was thereafter comprised of approximately 503.886 acres (rather than the original 504.865 acres).
+[1996 Order, FOF 11, at 4-5]

-6. On June 25, 1996, Halekua filed a Motion to Amend the decision and order in Docket A92-683 ("Halekua 1996 Motion to Amend") to remove the originally proposed 160 acre golf course from the development plan for the Royal Kunia Phase II project, thereby decreasing the overall density of the Royal Kunia Phase II project, and increasing the size of the school site and public park.
-On October 1, 1996, the Commission issued its Amended Findings of Fact, Conclusions of Law, and Decision and Order as to the 503.886 acre Petition Area ("1996 Order") granting Halekua's 1996 Motion to Amend for the development of the Royal Kunia Phase II project.

-7. On July 15, 2013, Canpartners IV Royal Kunia Property LLC ("Canpartners"), as the fee owner of the portions of the Petition Area identified by TMK Nos.
+- 6. On June 25, 1996, Halekua filed a Motion to Amend the Docket A92-683 ("Halekua 1996 Motion to Amend") to remove the originally proposed 160 acre golf course from the development plan for the Royal Kunia Phase II project, thereby decreasing the overall density of the Royal Kunia Phase II project, and increasing the size of the school site and public park.
+On October 1, 1996, the Commission issued its Amended Findings of Fact, Conclusions of Law, and Decision and Order as to the 503.886 acre Petition Area ("1996 Order") granting Halekua's 1996 Motion to Amend for the development of the Royal Kunia Phase II project. - 7.
+On July 15, 2013, Canpartners IV Royal Kunia Property LLC ("Canpartners"), as the fee owner of the portions of the Petition Area identified by TMK Nos.
 9-4-002: 071 and 079 (por.), filed a Motion for Order Amending the Amended Findings of Fact, Conclusions of Law, and Decision and Order filed on October 1, 1996 to modify Condition No. 2 to clarify Petitioner's responsibilities for implementing transportation improvements.
-Specifically, to clarify that the area from the Kunia Interchange up to Cane Haul Road is a regional traffic improvement, rather than a local traffic improvement.

-8. On October 7, 2013 the Commission issued its Findings of Fact, Conclusions of modifying Condition No. 2 of the 1996 Order ("2013 Order").
-The 1993 Order, 1996 Order, and 2013 Order are collectively referred to as the "Halekua Orders".
+Specifically, to clarify that the area from the Kunia Interchange up to Cane Haul Road is a regional traffic improvement, rather than a local traffic improvement. - 8.
+On October 7, 2013 the Commission issued its Findings of Fact, Conclusions of Law, and Decision and Order, amending certain findings of fact in the 1996 Order, and modifying Condition No. 2 of the 1996 Order ("2013 Order").
+The 1993 Order, 1996 Order, and 2013 Order are collectively referred to as the "Halekua Orders". - 9.
+Specifically, finding of fact 160A was added and finding of fact 161A was revised under the 2013 Order to read as follows: